es-ude/ElasticNodeMiddleware/README.md

 The monitoring includes measuring the energy/power consumption.
 - Flash: We do not have the code for using the flash memory of the MCU.
 The flash memory is for additional data storage.
-- Stub/Skelton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as FPGA (Skelton).
+- Stub/Skelton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skelton).

 ## Bitfile